 Prune in spring or mid-spring after the frosts stop.
 This depends on your local climate.

 Thinning cuts help control the height and width of your avocado plant.
-They make sure the are easy to reach and let in more light and air.
+They make sure the fruits are easy to reach and let in more light and air.
 By removing tall shoots, you encourage new growth that's lower down.
 This makes the fruits easier to get to.